9 Important Garage Wall Studs Facts [Updated for 2024]!

 The International Residential Code (IRC) specifies the garage wall studs spacing in Section R602.3 (Chapter 6 – Wall Construction).

-While most states in the US use the same specification in their building code, some may have additional or modified requirements.
+While most states in the US use the same specifications in their building code, some may have additional or modified requirements.

-For example, states like Florida, Nevada or California have a somewhat different building code due to frequent occurrence of hurricanes or earthquakes.
+For example, states like Florida, Nevada, or California have somewhat different building codes due to the frequent occurrence of hurricanes or earthquakes.

-So, you must always check the local building code for the regulation on garage wall studs spacing.
+So, you must always check the local building code for the regulation on garage wall stud spacing.

 3. Should I Use 2×4 or 2×6 Studs for Garage Walls?